jaafar-chakrani/term-trace/README.md

 - 🏢 **Workspace organization** - Group related sessions into workspaces
 - 🔄 **Live summarization** - Summaries update in real-time as you work
 - 💬 **Inline notes** - Add annotations directly from your terminal
+- 🖥️ **Interactive TUI viewer** - Browse sessions with a tree-based interface, color-coded exit codes, and search

 ## Requirements